magepages/mpdocs/docs/recent-sales-notification/index.md

 ## How to use

-- Sales Pop extension supports display on Desktop and Mobile with **4 positions**:
+- Recent Sales Notification extension supports display on Desktop and Mobile with **4 positions**:
   - **Top Left**: displays a popup at the top left of the page.
     - **Desktop**